tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/define-api.rst

    ..
 NOTE::

       *This is only for instructinoal purposes.
-In step two above, we see that the ``get`` function returns a promise so that will need to be handled accordingly.*
+In step two above, we see that the* ``get()`` *function returns a promise so that will need to be handled accordingly.*

-Now, lets continue on to defining our server API!
+With this in mind, lets continue on to defining our server API!

 .. toctree::
    :maxdepth:  10